klein2ms/klein2ms.github.io/README.md

 2. Why do those best practices and patterns exist?
 3. When am I allowed to break them?

+#### On technical debt...

+> Our goal as software engineers is to deliver business value and make an impact

+`technical_debt == business_risk`

+A simple framework to assess technical risk.

+1. Will not addressing it now prevent us from skating towards the puck?
+2. Will addressing it now enable us to skate towards the puck faster?
+3. Will addressing it now get all of us moving faster towards the puck together?

 ### 💎 Seanisms

 In 2023, a team member shared with me that they had brought some of the words and phrases I often say into their home sharing them with their family.
 They lovingly dubbed them "Seanisms" and I so graciously have adopted it here.